 Questions one and two I still haven’t gotten around to.
 Since the day that Ruthie asked her questions, I’ve checked a lot of sources and have found nothing that truly suits me.

-What I had previously was okay but laughable not because the information didn’t make sense, but because the sources weren’t all that scholarly.
+What I’d included here previously was okay but laughable not because the information didn’t make sense, but because the sources weren’t all that scholarly.
 Hmm.
 Make that at all scholarly.

 Don’t get me wrong.
 The information gleaned at the time made perfect sense, but the sources weren’t what I would’ve preferred.
 So, shame on me for quoting and citing what was available at the time.
 But maybe I thought no one would read my post?!!
 What I recall is having searched ad nauseum to little avail.
 And does it help to know that— mea culpa, mea culpa— I’ve revisited this post way too many times to mention since February 25, 2011, only to ponder the topic further?